 - What Cases Does the ACLU of NH Generally NOT Accept?

 - How do I Inquire About Legal Assistance?

 - Where can I get an Intake Questionnaire?

-The NHCLU accepts requests for assistance that affect the civil liberties of individuals.
+The ACLU accepts requests for assistance that affect the civil liberties of individuals.
 The basic questions that we must consider are:

 - Does the case raise a fundamental civil liberties issue?

 - Does the issue raised affect a substantial number of people?

 - Is the government involved in the violation of civil liberties?